April 17, 2024

 The United States Supreme Court unanimously ruled in favor of Sheetz, holding that development fees and exactions imposed on a broad class of property owners through legislative action are subject to the same nexus and proportionality analysis as those applied on an ad hoc basis.
 In so doing, the Court effectively overturned Rogers Machinery.

-To find out what Sheetz means for your organization, attend our upcoming HBA webinar, be on a lookout for an upcoming article or look here on jordanramis.com.
+To find out what Sheetz means for your organization, attend our upcoming webinar on June 4 (CLICK HERE TO ATTEND), be on a lookout for an upcoming article or look here on jordanramis.com.

 Back to Top